Indian diaspora: Philippines

 Currently, there are over 150,000 people of Indian origin residing in Philippines.
-By law, Indian Filipinos are defined as Philippine citizens of Indian descent.

 India and the Philippines have historic cultural and economic ties going back over 3,000 years.
 Iron Age finds in the Philippines point to the existence of trade between Tamil Nadu in South India and what are today the Philippine Islands during the ninth and tenth centuries BCE.
-The influence of Indian culture on Filipino cultures intensified from the 2nd through the late 14th centuries CE, impacting various fields such as language, politics, and religion.

 During the Seven Years' War, Indians from Chennai, and Tamil Nadu were part of the British expedition against Spanish Manila, taking the city from the Spanish East Indies government and occupying the surrounding areas until Caintâ and Morong (today in Rizal province) between 1762 and 1763.
 Following the end war's end, a number of Indian soldiers mutinied, settled, and married local Tagalog women.
 These Sepoy Indians still have descendants in the town today.